michellenvega/stats/README.md

+Stats: Introduction to Statistical Programming with R

-Stats 20 Homework and Assignment for Fall Quarter 2023
+Homework and Assignments for Fall 2023